 “I told my PT, ‘This is doing nothing but giving me a wedgie,’” she laughed.
 “Kristy kept repeating ‘Heal, toe’ to remind me how to move my feet.
 As time progressed, I noticed I was doing it on my own.”

-Occupational therapy to help her regain fine motor skills took many forms, including arts and crafts.
+Occupational therapy to help her regain fine motor skills took many forms, including arts and crafts, which she particularly enjoyed.
 To prepare her for a potential return to school, the team worked with her on walking with a backpack.

 “I definitely came out stronger,” she said.